hungngocphat01/hungngocphat01/README.md

 - 2019 - 2020: Above ThinkPad T430s (RAM upgraded to 8 GB).
 - 2020 - now: ThinkPad T14 Gen 1 (AMD Ryzen 5 PRO 4650U, AMD Radeon RX Vega 6, 16 GB of RAM).

-Why I chose a Japanese alias? <br>
+Why a Japanese alias? <br>
-Well firstly, I'm a weeb, and every weeb think it's cool to have a Japanese alias.
-More importantly, my alias is created based on the transliteration of my real name from Modern Vietnamese (Latin alphabet) to Middle Vietnamese (scripted in Hán tự/chữ Nôm, just like how Japanese and Korean are scripted in Kanji and Hanja).
+I'm a weeb, and I'm sure that every weeb thinks it's cool to have a Japanese alias.
+My alias is created based on the transliteration of my real name from Modern Vietnamese (Latin alphabet) to Middle Vietnamese (scripted in Hán tự/chữ Nôm, similar to Kanji and Hanja).
 As a result, it can also be pronounced in Japanese.
 This is definitely a linguistically legit weeb alias.

 <div align="center">
 <img alt="My github stats" src="https://github-readme-stats.vercel.app/api?username=hungngocphat01"/>